Nav3005/DL-1-Section-1/README.md

-# DL-1-Section-1
-Project on Webscraping from WikiHow using one of the python library "Beautiful Soup".

-# Objective:
-The goal of section 1 is to generate subheadings from a given paragraph using language models and web scraping techniques

-# Tool used:
-Beautiful Soup is used for web scrapping.It helps in  navigating through complex HTML structure and extracts specific elements (like headings, links, tables).

-# Overview:
+# Deep Learning

-1. Fetches random WikiHow articles.
-2. Parses the HTML content.
+## Section 1: Introduction to Blog Generation using Language Models

+### Overview
+This section covers the basics of using language models to generate blog content.
+The focus is on fine-tuning a pre-trained model to generate subheadings for given paragraphs.
+Web scraping is employed to create a dataset by extracting content from WikiHow.

+### Steps
+1. **Language Models**: Understand how language models are used for text generation in natural language processing (NLP).
+2. **Fine-Tuning**: Learn the process of fine-tuning a pre-trained model for specific tasks like generating subheadings for blog content.
-3. Extracts and cleans subheadings and paragraphs.
+3. **Web Scraping**: Use BeautifulSoup to scrape paragraphs and subheadings from WikiHow and create a dataset.
-4. Processes text to remove unwanted characters.
-5. Appends data to a CSV file
+4. **Dataset Creation**: Compile the scraped data into a CSV file for use in the fine-tuning process.

+### Tools Used
+- **BeautifulSoup**: Python library for web scraping.
+- **Requests**: For making HTTP requests to fetch webpage content.
+- **CSV**: To store the scraped data in a structured format.